 6 WikiPathways analysis

 WikiPathways is a continuously updated pathway database curated by a community of researchers and pathway enthusiasts.
-WikiPathways produces monthly releases of gmt files for supported organisms at data.wikipathways.org.
+WikiPathways produces monthly releases of GMT files for supported organisms at data.wikipathways.org.
 The clusterProfiler package (Yu et al. 2012) supports enrichment analysis (either ORA or GSEA) for WikiPathways using the enrichWP() and gseWP() functions.
-These functions will automatically download and parse latest WikiPathways GMT file for selected organism.
+These functions will automatically download and parse the latest WikiPathways GMT file for the selected organism.

 Supported organisms can be listed by: